Joseph Le Caron: Evangelization in New France

-In 1615 Samuel de Champlain brought four Recollect friars to New France, including Father Le Caron, as missionaries to the Indians.
+In 1615, Samuel de Champlain brought four Recollect friars to New France, including Le Caron, as missionaries to the Indians.
 On April 24, 1615, they sailed from Honfleur aboard the St. Étienne.
 Le Caron reached Canada on May 25 and immediately accompanied some fur-traders to Sault St. Louis.
 His intention was to meet the Huron traders there and go with them to their own country.
 After a short time he travelled to Quebec to provide himself with a portable altar kit.
-On June 24, 1615, he assisted Father Denis Jamet in saying the first Mass in Quebec, on the Île de Montréal.
+On June 24, 1615, he assisted Denis Jamet in saying the first Mass in Quebec, on the Île de Montréal.

 Le Caron returned to the Sault, and went into the land of the Hurons, being the first to visit their settlements and preach the Gospel, preceding even Champlain.
 His party made the 1,100-km voyage following the Ottawa River as far as the Mattawa, the Mattawa as far as Lake Nipissing, and then the French River to Georgian Bay.
 He thus became one of the first Europeans to see Lake Huron, which he reached by the end of July, a few days before Champlain also arrived.
 On August 12, 1615, he celebrated the first Mass in Huron country, in the presence of Champlain.
 Le Caron stayed with the Hurons about a year (1615–16), and was again among them in 1623.
-In 1623, he was accompanied by Father Viel who would contribute significantly to Le Caron's dictionary.
+In 1623, he was accompanied by Nicolas Viel, who would contribute significantly to Le Caron's dictionary and Gabriel Sagard.

 In 1616, Le Caron returned to France with Champlain, to look after the spiritual and material interests of the colony.
 The following spring saw him in Canada again, as Provincial Commissary.
 During this time he celebrated the wedding of Louis Hébert’s eldest daughter Anne to Étienne Jonquet, the first recorded Christian marriage in Canada.

 During the winters of 1618 and 1622 he evangelized the Montagnais of Tadousac.
 He also taught them reading and writing.
 Back with the Hurons in 1623 he would have lost his life, but for the protection of a powerful Huron chief.
 In 1625, he was once more in France.
 He returned to Canada a year later, was again appointed Commissary for the friars in Quebec, and filled this office until the capture of Quebec by the English in 1629, when he and his colleagues were sent back to France by the conquerors.
 He arrived back in France on October 29, 1629.

 Le Caron was a saintly man, given to the practice of austerities, but gentle towards others.
 He died of the plague in the friary of Sainte-Marguerite near Gisors, in Upper Normandy, where he served as guardian.
 The Collège Édouard-Montpetit in Longueuil, Quebec has a pavilion named in his honor.
+There is a French high school named after him in the community of Penetanguishene on Georgian Bay, in Ontario.